openwebwork/webwork2/README.md

 ## Information for downloading

-* The current version is WeBWorK-2.15 and its companion PG-2.15
+* The current version is WeBWorK-2.16 and its companion PG-2.16

+* Installation manuals can be found at https://webwork.maa.org/wiki/Category:Installation_Manuals

 * If you would prefer to download a previous release, say WeBWorK 2.14, then run the following commands: